What are the Nazca Lines?

 Although I had been warned about the prospect of motion sickness during a flight over the Lines, I hadn’t been prepared for the swooping sensation I felt in my stomach as we twirled in the air to get a better look.
 I was definitely glad I had passed on a big breakfast!

-As we soared over the other geoglyphs below us, I understood why everyone says that flying is the best way to truly experience the Nasca Lines.
+As we soared over the other geoglyphs, I understood why everyone says that flying is the best way to truly experience the Nasca Lines.
 Having visited the viewing tower the day before, I felt that I was able to appreciate the ancient markings in a whole new way after seeing them from the sky.

 It is hard to get a full picture of just how magnificent these Lines are unless you are in a plane.
 As our copilot continued to point out different geoglyphs, including some that weren’t on our map (a nice added extra), all I could think about was the mystery behind the shapes below us.

 After the Lines part of our flight was over, we flew over the city of Nasca before taking in the sights of the aqueducts.
 These were used for irrigation of fields and crops during the times of the Nasca civilisation.
-They were such an ingenious creation of the people, that they are actually still in use by local farmers today.
+They were such an ingenious creation, that they are still in use by local farmers today.

 It was then announced that the flight was over and we would be heading back to the airport.
 We had been in the air for around 35 minutes in total and the time had completely whizzed by.
 After a surprisingly smooth landing, we departed the plane and took the opportunity to take pictures of our trusty plane which had given us the best possible view of the Lines.

-The pilots were brilliant and stood chatting to us and taking photos.
-One of my highlights was the pilot even letting me sit in his seat ready for take-off.
+The pilots were brilliant and stood chatting with us and taking photos.
+One of my highlights was sitting in the pilot’s seat ready for take-off.
 I know, I’m a big kid!
 Either way, it wasn’t too long until everyone was getting involved and posing for photos in the cockpit.

 Although the viewing tower is good for backpackers who can’t justify the splurge of a flight, the only way to truly appreciate the scale and sophistication of the Lines is from a window seat.
 If you can stretch to the cost, do not miss out on the opportunity to marvel at one of the world’s greatest mysteries from the sky.